Royal Palace (horse)

-Royal Palace (1964–1991) was a British Thoroughbred racehorse.
-In a racing career which lasted from June 1966 until July 1968 he ran eleven times and won nine races.
+Royal Palace (1964–1991) was a British Thoroughbred racehorse and sire.
+In a racing career which lasted from June 1966 until July 1968, he ran eleven times and won nine races.
 After being rated the best English-trained two-year-old of 1966, he won the first two legs of the Triple Crown, the 2000 Guineas and the Derby in 1967.
-He returned for an unbeaten four-year-old season in 1968 when he won four races which are now Group One events.
+He returned for an unbeaten four-year-old season in 1968 when he won five top-class races.

 Background

 Royal Palace was a dark-coated bay horse with a white star and one white foot, bred and raced by Jim Joel, whose father and uncle were both major forces in British horse racing.
 He was sired by Ballymoss, the leading European racehorse of 1958 and a grandson of one of the most influential stallions in history, Nearco.
 His dam Crystal Palace was a successful racemare who won the Falmouth Stakes and the Nassau Stakes in 1959.
 She was also an important broodmare, producing Prince Consort (Princess of Wales's Stakes), Selhurst, (Hardwicke Stakes) and Glass Slipper, the dam of the Classic winners Light Cavalry, (St. Leger Stakes) and Fairy Footsteps, 1000 Guineas.
 Joel sent the colt into training with Noel Murless at his Warren Place stables in Newmarket, Suffolk.